mint-vernetzt/documentation/docs/website/welcome.md

 ---
 sidebar_position: 1
+tags:
+- docs
+- website
 ---

-# Welcome to the Website!
+# Welcome to the Docs for the Website

 Hello there!